mka

 Description

 Specify parameters for the MACsec Key Agreement (MKA) protocol.
-You initially establish a MACsec-secured link using a pre-shared key when you are using static CAK security mode to enable MACsec.
+Two devices initially establish a MACsec-secured link using a pre-shared key when you are using static CAK security mode to enable MACsec.
 Once matching pre-shared keys are successfully exchanged, the MACsec Key Agreement (MKA) protocol is enabled.
-The MKA protocol is responsible for maintaining MACsec on the link, and decides which switch on the point-to-point link becomes the key server.
+The MKA protocol is responsible for maintaining MACsec on the link, and it decides which switch on the point-to-point link becomes the key server.
 The key server then creates an SAK that is shared with the switch at the other end of the point-to-point link only, and that SAK is used to secure all data traffic traversing the link.

 Options

 The remaining statements are explained separately.
+Click the linked statements in the Syntax section or search CLI Explorer.

 Required Privilege Level